 In each Extensions block, students in 1st and 2nd grades and 5th and 6th grades are grouped together across their grade level, and the instruction is strategically targeted to meet each student’s learning goals.
 Students learn and progress at the “just right” level, even if it means stepping back to grade-level content from previous years, or ahead to advanced years.

-STEM is a project-based workshop in which students address engineering questions and technological solutions that emphasize research and problem solving.
+STEAM is a project-based workshop in which students address engineering questions and technological solutions that emphasize research and problem-solving in science, technology, engineering, art, and mathematics.
 Students use knowledge acquired in their mathematics and science classes to support their explorations.
 This is a great class for students interested in hands-on learning, as students build everything from a race-car to a robot in order to learn about concepts including electrical engineering, mechanical engineering, and robotics.

 The advisory program is an important piece of student life in the Middle School at Trinity.
 The purpose of advisory is to support and help each student develop academically, emotionally, and socially throughout the middle school years.
 The advisor honors each student's spirit for learning and life.
 The program promotes school spirit and a sense of community.
 It fosters positive social interactions, moral and ethical decision-making, and respect for self, community, and the world.